kbayraktar/kbayraktar.github.io/te_markdown/testexec.md

 ---

-Test execution is performed within <em>Docker containers</em> that are isolated and complete, such that the identical container is used locally as it is used in the cloud.
+Test execution is performed within _Docker containers_ that are isolated and complete, such that the identical container is used locally as it is used in the cloud.